Peace-I/Web-Hosting-With-Nginx-On-AWS-Cloud/README.md

 # Web-Hosting-With-Nginx-On-AWS-Cloud
-**This repository contains a web application hosted on the AWS cloud.*
+This repository contains a web application hosted on the AWS cloud.

 Welcome!
 This README guide walks you through the process of provisioning, configuring, deploying, and securing a landing page for a startup project (named Sentinel Healthguard) using AWS EC2 and Nginx.
 It doesn't matter if you’re new to cloud deployments or simply want to see how I set up this environment, you'll find every step detailed below.
 Feedback is highly appreciated.

 ## 1. Server Provisioning Steps
 To get started, I provisioned an Ubuntu server on AWS EC2.
 Here’s exactly how I did it:

-- Signed in to AWS Management Console: I logged into my AWS account and got to the EC2 dashboard.
+a.
+Signed in to AWS Management Console: I logged into my AWS account and got to the EC2 dashboard.

 b.
 Launched a New EC2 Instance: I clicked “Launch Instance” and selected the latest Ubuntu Server AMI (Amazon Machine Image).